|

 i.

-letter and include the following language: “The application is denied.
-All
+include the following language: “The application is denied.
+All parties do

-parties do not agree with the settlement terms.
-This claim is currently pending
+not agree with the settlement terms.
+This claim is currently pending a court

-a court proceeding.
-You may pursue settlement through the Attorney General’s
+proceeding.
+You may pursue settlement through the Attorney General’s Office.”

-The administrative settlement, the IW/claimant will provide a
+administrative settlement, the IW/claimant will provide a date-stamped

-The LSS CSS will disapprove the C-240 if a dismissal entry is not
+LSS CSS will disapprove the C-240 if a dismissal entry is not received within

 1. The